WordPress/openverse/documentation/projects/yearly_planning/process_outline.md

   - This step is used as reference when voting during steps that follow.
 - **Process**:
-  1. Create a spreadsheet of the projects with spaces for effort and impact with formatting options to record confidence for each vote.
+  1. Create a spreadsheet of the projects with spaces for effort and impact with an additional column to record confidence for each vote.
   2. Provide each maintainer with a tab within the spreadsheet and privately add votes, including confidence.
   3. Generate the box-charts view of the combined votes with confidence using